 “He had a code of ethics and morals and a presence about him… He was the old breed.
 Men respected him a lot, he was a great leader,” said Capt.
 Sven Jensen.
 “It’s better to die a piece of broken jade than live as a piece of clay.”

-The Travis Manion Foundation will honor 2nd Lt.
-Blecksmith through our Character Does Matter program when we tell his story to inspire 110 cadets in the JROTC at Abraham Lincoln High School in Philadelphia, Pa.
+The Travis Manion Foundation honored 2nd Lt.
+Blecksmith through the Character Does Matter program when his story was shared with 110 cadets in the JROTC at Abraham Lincoln High School in Philadelphia, Pa to inspire them to do service within their own communities.

 San Gabriel Valley Tribune: